cogniteev/cloud-dns/docs/getting_started.md

 In this situation, a profile has already been pushed to a Google Storage bucket by one of your co-worker.
 There is no need to create a profile by end.
 You just need to pull it.
 To do so:

-1. Provider your co-worker with your keybase identity so that he can push an encrypted version of the profile on Google Storage. say `github://john.doe`
+1. Provide your co-worker with your keybase identity so that he can push an encrypted version of the profile on Google Storage. say `github://john.doe`
-1. Ask your co-worker to give you:
+1. In return, ask your co-worker to provide you:
     * The Google Storage **bucket name**, say *acme-cloud-dns*
     * The **profile name** to pull, say *acme*
 1. Run the following command:

-    ```shell
+    ```
     cloud-dns config pull my-company my-company-cloud-dns github://john.doe
     ```

-That's it!!!
+That's it!
 The profile should be available in `~/.config/cloud-dns/my-company`

 ### I have to create a new profile